kabirbaidhya/learn-python-django-web/units/python/5/functions-and-lambdas.md

 ```

 ### Combine both positional and keyword arguments
 You can call functions using both the positional and keyword arguments.
-But you need to ensure keyword arguments must follow positional arguments.
+But you need to ensure keyword arguments do follow positional arguments.
 No argument should receive a value more than once.

 ```python
 sum(1, y=3, z=5)